ds5110/git-intro/README.md

     > they can be confusing and foster poor coding practices.
 And they are difficult to share, collaborate on and reproduce.
 A 2019 study found that just 24% of 863,878 publicly available Jupyter notebooks on GitHub could be successfully re-executed, and only 4% produced the same results.
 Reference: https://www.nature.com/articles/d41586-021-01174-w
-    * For that reason, Jupyter notebooks are not allowed
+    * For that reason, Jupyter notebooks are not allowed in this class for assignments or projects.
     * ...but they're great for prototyping, in-class exercises and publishing books, like [this awesome data-science text](https://github.com/jakevdp/PythonDataScienceHandbook)!
   * Related comments from one of our part-time MSDS students who's also a corporate executive